ubuntu/WSL/docs/tutorials/gpu-cuda.md

 ## Install NVIDIA CUDA on Ubuntu

-Duration: 08:00

 > ⓘ Normally, CUDA toolkit for Linux will have the device driver for the GPU packaged with it.
-On WSL 2, the CUDA driver used is part of the Windows driver installed on the system, and, therefore, care must be taken **not** to install this Linux driver as previously mentioned.
+On WSL 2, the CUDA driver used is part of the Windows driver installed on the system, and, therefore, care must be taken `not` to install this Linux driver as previously mentioned.

 The following commands will install the WSL-specific CUDA toolkit version 11.6 on Ubuntu 22.04 AMD64 architecture.
 Be aware that older versions of CUDA (<=10) don’t support WSL 2.
-Also notice that attempting to install the CUDA toolkit packages straight from the Ubuntu repository (“cuda”, “cuda-11-0”, or “cuda-drivers”) will attempt to install the Linux NVIDIA graphics driver, which is not what you want on WSL 2.
+Also notice that attempting to install the CUDA toolkit packages straight from the Ubuntu repository (`cuda`, `cuda-11-0`, or `cuda-drivers`) will attempt to install the Linux NVIDIA graphics driver, which is not what you want on WSL 2.
 So, first remove the old GPG key:

 > `sudo apt-key del 7fa2af80`